lorinpa/skill-data-mine/README.md

 This is a standalone command line application.
 Thus, I am using the free version of Datomic.

-I'll add a blog post on my website which details the implentation.
-Part of a series on Polyglot programming.
+See my website article [Data Mining with Clojure and Datomic] (http://public-action.org/mob/polyglot-data-mining-clojure-and-datomic.html) for more details.
+Articla and project is part of a series on Polyglot programming.

-See my [website, Public-Action.org] (http://public-action.org/mob/polyglot-index.html)  to read the articles series.

 ## Process
 * Parses an RSS feed (of job postings).